plotly/documentation/_posts/scala/2016-03-22-getting-started.md

 The Scala plotly client is updated frequently.
 Check that you include the [latest version](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22co.theasi%22) in your script.

-# API Documentation and source code
+# API Documentation and Source Code

 If you need documentation beyond the tutorials presented here, read either the [Scaladocs](http://asidatascience.github.io/scala-plotly-client/) for API documentation, or the [Source code](https://github.com/asidatascience/scala-plotly-client).